Upper Brittany

 In grey, Upper Brittany; in colours, Lower Brittany.

-Upper Brittany (Haute-Bretagne; Breizh-Uhel; Gallo: Haùtt-Bertaèyn) is the eastern part of Brittany, France, which is historically associated with the Gallo language.
-The name is in counterpoint to Lower Brittany, the western part of the ancient province and present-day region, where the Breton language has traditionally been spoken.
+Upper Brittany (Haute-Bretagne; Breizh-Uhel; Gallo: Haùtt-Bertaèyn) is the eastern part of Brittany, France, which is historically associated with the langues d'oïl (French, Gallo and Poitevin).
+The name is in contrast to Lower Brittany, the western part of the ancient province and present-day region, where the Breton language has traditionally been spoken.
 However, there is no certainty as to exactly where the line between 'Upper' and 'Lower' Brittany falls.

 In many regards, Upper Brittany is dominated by the industrial and cathedral city of Rennes, seat of the University of Rennes 1 and the University of Rennes 2.

 Distinctions

-The principal distinction between the two parts of Brittany is that Lower Brittany is the historic realm of the Breton language, while Upper Brittany is that of Gallo, closely related to French.
+The principal distinction between the two parts of Brittany is that Lower Brittany is the historic realm of the Breton language, while Upper Brittany is that of Gallo and Poitevin, both oil dialects closely related to French.
 The isolation of Brittany from the mainstream of French society was always less acute in Upper than in Lower Brittany, largely thanks to the languages they spoke.